okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-limitations/main/index.md

 1. In the Admin console (for the Okta org you set up in the previous step), select **Security > Okta Sign-on policy** from the left navigation menu.
 1. Take note of the number of policies configured.
 The Default policy is automatically created when the Org is created and will have a default rule with the **Primary factor** set to **Password / IDP**.
-To verify this value, expand the Default Policy’s Default rule by clicking on the information icon to the right of the rule.
+To verify this value, expand the **Default Policy’s Default rule** by clicking on the information icon to the right of the rule.
 Note the value of the Primary factor which should be set to Password / IDP.
 1. If there is another rule defined to the Default Policy or there are other policies defined, ensure that the policy rule’s **Primary factor** field is set to **Password / IDP**.

-#### Workaround
+### Workaround

-Preserve the default state or **Primary factor** value and use either password or social identity providers.
+Preserve the default state and use either password or social identity providers.

 ### User creation should be done via self service registration

-#### Description
+### Description

 Due to a limitation where the sample apps and SDKs do not handle password expiration flows, users cannot be created in the Okta org directly with the **Password** field set to **Set by user**.
-Only the **Set by Admin** value is currently supported.

 To find this field to do the following: